anayjoshi/pong-os/Readme.md

 ## Installation

-To Download the source
+Download the source

 ```
 git clone http://github.com/anayjoshi/pong-os
-cd pong-os
 ```

-To emulate PongOS without risking a pendrive, you need to install **qemu**.
+To emulate PongOS without risking a pendrive, you need to install [qemu](http://wiki.quemy.org/Main_Page).
 To emulate PongOS using qemu, run the following

 ```
 $ sudo make emulate